iamrecursion/absol/notes/metaverify_design_notes.md

 complete set for each 'kind' of restriction, or that there must be catch-all hole.

+This appears like it might be doubly exponential in the number of variables and singly exponential in the number of equations.

+To this end, the best solution for the scope of the project appears to be the enforcement of a catch-all clause.
+While this guarantees that the guards are complete over their domain, it is particularly inelegant as it requires the language designers to write semantics for a clause that may never be executed.

+Consider the example of the if statement, where this restriction emerges as a significant flaw of the verification engine.
+It should be noted, however, that this is not a flaw of the language Metaspec itself, and so future work could certainly attempt to impose a more rigorous checking methodology.

 ## Typechecking
 While this is, for the most part, deferred until language compile time, rather than metalanguage check time, it may be possible to perform some type-related